 Lisa Wells is a former felony prosecutor and an experienced criminal defense lawyer serving, Atlanta, Marietta, Canton, Decatur, Lawrenceville, Cumming and surrounding Atlanta areas.
-Lisa represents those who have been accused of crimes ranging from simple traffic violations to DUI’s, misdemeanors and major felonies.
+Lisa represents those who have been accused of crimes ranging from traffic violations, DUI’s, misdemeanors and major felonies.

 Did you know that there are options to prevent you from having a criminal record?
 As a former prosecutor, Lisa understands the prosecutor’s approach and knows how to counter the charges.
-Lisa will explain programs to you such as Pre-Trial Diversions, Conditional Discharges or First Offenders programs to preserve your record and protect your future.
+Lisa will explain programs to you such as Pre-Trial Diversion, Conditional Discharge or First Offender programs to preserve your record and protect your future.

 Contact our office now at 770-255-3701 or email us at firstname.lastname@example.org to set up an appointment.